ldaptools/ldaptools/README.md

 Things that still need to be implemented:

 * Modifying LDAP entries.
-* An object hydration process in addition to the array hydrator.
 * Automatic generation of the schema based off of information in LDAP.
 * A logging mechanism.
 * An event system.